Nexis is Introduced 1980

 "It tells the story of two hackers who hack systems for profit.
 The two main characters are Bobby Quine who specializes in software and Automatic Jack whose field is hardware.
 A third character in the story is Rikki, a girl with whom Bobby becomes infatuated and for whom he wants to hit it big.
 Automatic Jack acquires a piece of Russian hacking software that is very sophisticated and hard to trace.
 The rest of the story unfolds with Bobby deciding to break into the system of a notorious and vicious criminal called Chrome, who handles money transfers for organized crime, and Automatic Jack reluctantly agreeing to help.
 One line from this story — "...the street finds its own uses for things" — has become a widely-quoted aphorism for describing the sometimes unexpected uses to which users can put technologies (for example, hip-hop DJs' reinvention of the turntable, which transformed turntables from a medium of playback into one of production)" (Wikipedia article on Hackers (anthology), accessed 11-26-2010).

-♦ You can download films on the history of subLOGIC/Microsoft Flight Simulator made in 2010 and 2006 from the Wikipedia article on the History of Microsoft Flight Simulator (accessed 11-30-2010).
+♦ In December 2013 films on the history of subLOGIC/Microsoft Flight Simulator made in 2010 and 2006 were available from the Wikipedia article on the History of Microsoft Flight Simulator.

 In 1991 the company was renamed America Online (AOL).

-Work began on computerizing the text of the Oxford English Dictionary, defining "414,825 words backed by five million quotations, of which some two million were actually printed in the dictionary text."
-This required retyping the entire text into a database.
+In 1983 computerizing the text of the Oxford English Dictionary began.
+The OED then defined "414,825 words backed by five million quotations, of which some two million were actually printed in the dictionary text." the computerizing process required retyping the entire text into a database.

 "And so the New Oxford English Dictionary (NOED) project began.
 More than 120 keyboarders of International Computaprint Corporation in Tampa, Florida, and Fort Washington, Pennsylvania, USA, started keying in over 350,000,000 characters, their work checked by 55 proof-readers in England.
 Retyping the text alone was not sufficient; all the information represented by the complex typography of the original dictionary had to be retained, which was done by marking up the content in SGML.
 A specialized search engine and display software were also needed to access it.
 Under a 1985 agreement, some of this software work was done at the University of Waterloo, Canada, at the Centre for the New Oxford English Dictionary, led by F.W.
 Tompa and Gaston Gonnet; this search technology went on to become the basis for the Open Text Corporation.
 Computer hardware, database and other software, development managers, and programmers for the project were donated by the British subsidiary of IBM; the colour syntax-directed editor for the project, LEXX, was written by Mike Cowlishaw of IBM.
 The University of Waterloo, in Canada, volunteered to design the database."